sandra-bee/human-value-detection/README.md

 * augmented-arguments-training.tsv
 * augmented-labels-training.tsv

-You can then train the model using the augmented training data by setting the flag `USE_DATA_AUG` in main to true.
+You can then train the model using the augmented training data by setting the flag `USE_DATA_AUG=True` in main.

 # Directory Structure
 This project is structured as follows: